 - c) Allow and disallow cinematic maneuvers at your discretion.
 An in-between solution: make a cinematic maneuver available, but have it count as two maneuvers against the skill’s total number.

 - d) For simplicity, maneuvers treated as Special Abilities in these rules still count against the skill’s total number of maneuvers.
-For example, a skill that offers the Arm Lock and Finger Lock maneuvers must include Special Ability: Locks and include those two maneuvers in its list of maneuvers.
+For example, a skill that offers the Arm Lock and Finger Lock maneuvers must include Special Ability: Locks and must include those two maneuvers in its list of maneuvers.

 See “Optional Stuff” below for more ideas on using – or ignoring – maneuvers with COSH.